 - Keep your home safe, and remove any potential dangers.
 Avoid glass tables, small rugs or clutter.
 Consider not locking the door to your room or bathroom in case someone needs to come in to help

 Making sure your seizures are under control, with consideration to your quality of life, is key.
 It’s important to work with your healthcare team to find a treatment plan that works for you.
 Keep in mind that certain medications might work for one person but they might not be right for you.

 Also, do not stop taking your medication without first consulting your doctor, and never take more than you are prescribed.
 Anti-epileptic drugs work by affecting the activity in your brain, and only your doctor can safely prescribe how much you should take.
 Finally, let your healthcare team know if another doctor prescribes a new medicine, even something as simple as an antibiotic.
 Some medications can interfere with your anti-epilepsy medication.

 Driving and Epilepsy

 The unpredictable nature of seizures can cause concern or stress about when the next seizure may occur.
 In addition, many patients with epilepsy have concern about their disorder causing them embarrassment, and how it may affect their work, social, family life.
 However, accepting the social reality of epilepsy and being prepared if in case you experience a seizure in public or at home may be one way to help you to feel more comfortable with your condition.
 Some people might not be aware of seizures, be afraid of them or not know what to do.
 So it’s important to educate those closest to you about your condition: family, friends, classmates, roommates, and potential romantic partners.
-Support groups from organizations such as the Epilepsy Foundation can also help you to find the strength and information you need to inform people about your situation.

 All in all, for many people, it may be possible to live a healthy, happy life with a little preparation and information to keep your seizures under control.
 Work with your healthcare team to find the support and information you need.